AILET 2027 Exam Eligibility (UG)

 There is no upper age limit for appearing in AILET 2027 for the LL.M. programme.
 Candidates can apply as long as they satisfy the required academic eligibility criteria.

-In case two or more candidates score equal marks in AILET 2027, merit will be determined using the following criteria, in order:
+In case two or more candidates score equal marks, merit will be determined in the following order:

 Who Can Apply for AILET 2027?